Jagger Brulato

 Platform Engineer

-Built internal platform capabilities that made it easier for engineering teams to launch, operate, and understand applications without rebuilding the same infrastructure each time.
+Built internal platform capabilities used by Red Ventures engineers to launch, operate, and understand applications without rebuilding the same infrastructure each time.

-- Built internal dashboards and monitoring surfaces that gave engineers visibility into cost, availability, and process health, feeding back into architecture and operational decisions.
+- Built Grafana dashboards and Databricks reporting pipelines that let engineers analyze cost, availability, process health, and other architecture-shaping metrics.

-Built distributed data systems at Google, spanning self-service pipeline generation, shared data infrastructure, and internal reporting systems in a high-scale production environment.
+Built distributed data systems at Google for M&A integrations, shared data infrastructure, and internal reporting in a high-scale production environment.

 Cornell Design & Tech Initiative